eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">OIA_03b<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-For remote presentation flows using redirects, when the format of the requested attestation complies with [ISO/IEC 18013-5], Relying Parties and Wallet Units SHALL comply with the requirements in [HAIP] Sections 5, 5.1 and 5.3.1, as well as with the 'ISO mdocs' profile in Section 6.
+For remote presentation flows using redirects and [OpenID4VP], when the format of the requested attestation complies with [ISO/IEC 18013-5], Relying Parties and Wallet Units SHALL comply with the requirements in [HAIP] Sections 5, 5.1 and 5.3.1, as well as with the 'ISO mdocs' profile in Section 6 and with Sections 7 and 8.

 *Note: a) '[HAIP] Section 5' refers only to the requirements directly under the Section 5 heading.
-This does not include sections 5.1, 5.2, and 5.3. b) For clarity: in [HAIP] v1.0, the 'ISO mdocs profile' implies that Relying Parties and Wallet Units must comply with the applicable requirements in [OpenID4VP] Annex B.2.*
+This does not include sections 5.1, 5.2, and 5.3. b) For clarity: in [HAIP] v1.0, the 'ISO mdocs' profile implies that Relying Parties and Wallet Units must comply with the applicable requirements in [OpenID4VP] Annex B.2. c) This requirement and OIA_03c both correspond to the profile for transmission via redirects specified in [ETSI TS 119 472-2] Section 1, but are more specific with regard to format of the attestation.*

 </div>
 </div>